GLOBAL MARKETS-With big tech on holiday, world shares inch higher

 By Thyagaraju Adinarayan

-LONDON, Sept 7 (Reuters) - World shares inched higher led by Europe on Monday, after last week's rout in U.S. technology stocks that saw $2.3 trillion in value wiped off in two days with investors taking note of lofty valuations when the global economy is still in a recession.
+LONDON, Sept 7 (Reuters) - World shares rose slightly led by Europe on Monday after last week's rout in U.S. tech stocks, though investors worried that any rally could be short-lived and valuations remained high against the backdrop of a global economy in recession.

-Market activity was likely to remain subdued for the rest of the day with the U.S. closed for the Labor Day holiday, though Nasdaq futures NQc1 fell a further 1%.
+Market activity was subdued with the United States closed for the Labor Day holiday, though Nasdaq futures NQc1 fell 0.4%.

+European bourses, which have fewer technology stocks compared with the United States, started the week in the black, driven by a 2% gain in Germany's DAX .GDAXI and London's FTSE 100 .FTSE.

 "This market rally may likely pause given stretched valuations," said Stephane Ekolo, an equity strategist at TFS Derivatives in London.
 "If earnings do not improve materially, investors might well need to buckle up and expect a correction."

-European bourses, which have fewer technology stocks compared with the United States, started the week in the black, driven by a 1.6% gain in Germany's DAX .GDAXI and London's FTSE 100 .FTSE.

 UK bluechip stocks, many of which derive much of their profits overseas, were also helped by a falling pound, with Brexit talks plunging into crisis following Britain's threat to override its EU divorce deal.
-Sterling GBP=D3 fell around half a percent against the dollar and euro on Monday.
+Sterling GBP=D3 fell around 1% against the dollar and 0.6% versus the euro on Monday.

 "It is almost inevitable that the perceived probability of 'no deal' will escalate over the coming weeks," Goldman Sachs analysts wrote in a note.

-U.S.-heavy MSCI world shares index .MIWD00000PUS was up 0.3%.
-The index had hit a record high last week, driven by unprecedented central bank stimulus, but the rally fizzled out last week amid worries over heady valuations and a patchy economic recovery.
+U.S.-heavy MSCI world shares index .MIWD00000PUS was up 0.4%.
+The index had hit a record high last week, driven by unprecedented central bank stimulus, but the rally fizzled out on Thursday amid worries over heady valuations and a patchy economic recovery.

 "Our risk indices have begun to turn from their euphoria highs," Jefferies said, adding that it was switching its weighting on the MSCI All-World index to "tactically bearish" in the short term.